BabaYaga64/DevEnvironmentsJavaStruts2App/README.md

 8. INSERT INTO environments (name, version, os_notes) VALUES ('Mac OS', '10.10', 'My favorite one');
 9. INSERT INTO environments (name, version, os_notes) VALUES ('Linux', 'Mint', 'Never tried this one');

+###Setup instructions:

+1. Clone repository from GitHub.
+2. Make sure that you have MySQL installed on your machine.
+3. Create and connect to the database devenviron according to the instruction above.
+4. Start an instance of Apache Tomcat server.
+5. Point server to this address: localhost:8080/my-app/index.jsp

 ###The MIT License (MIT)